ratgdo/homekit-ratgdo/README.md

 Status of the garage door along with action buttons are shown in this section.
 The status values are updated in real time whether triggered by one of the action buttons or an external action (motion in the garage, someone using a door remote).

+If you have a Security+ 1.0 door then you may see the word _(emulation)_ next to the door protocol.
+This indicates that you do not have a digital wall panel and the ratgdo is emulating this.

+Next to the obstruction status you will see the word _(Pin-based)_ or _(Message)_ that indicates how ratgdo is detecting whether there is an obstruction that may prevent the door from closing.
+By default, ratgdo will attempt to use the pin-based method and only fall back to using the garage door status messages if no signal is detected on the obstruction sensor wire.
+You can force ratgdo to use status messages, see below.

+For Security+ 2.0 doors, the number of times the door has been opened and closed is shown as _Cycle Count_ and, if equipped, the status of the emergency backup battery.

+_Opening_ and _Closing_ values represent the time it takes for the door to open or close.
+This is averaged over the last five door operations amd resets when the ratgdo is rebooted.

-For ratgdo32-disco boards, vehicle status is shown as Away, Parked, Arriving or Departing.
+For ratgdo32-disco boards, vehicle status is shown as _Away_, _Parked_, _Arriving_ or _Departing_.
 A distance value in centimeters is also shown that represents the distance between the ratgdo board and either the garage floor (if no vehicle present) or the roof/hood of the vehicle.
 It is normal for this value to fluctuate.
 See section below on setting vehicle distance threshold.

+> [!NOTE]
+> It is important that the distance sensor does not point at the glass windshield of your vehicle as this will give unreliable results.

 ### Information section